Funded PhD studentship on Digital Technologies for Adolescent Wellbeing - now closed

 We have extended the deadline of our EPSRC funded PhD studentship!
 This is available to UK/EU applicants for up to 4 years from October 2018, and covers tuition fees at the UK/EU level as well as a stipend (£16,000 approx).

 Please be aware that EPSRC funding is only available to UK/EU candidates who have (a) settled status in the UK, with no restrictions on how long they can stay and (b) been 'ordinarily resident' in the UK for 3 years prior to the start of the studentship (for education purposes is fine).
-For more information: epsrc.ac.uk/skills/studentships/help/eligibility
+See more information at the EPSRC site.

 Technology has great potential to either harm or augment mental, physical and sexual health in adolescents.
 Recently the focus has been on the harmful effects of widely available technology on adolescents.
 The aim of this PhD project is to investigate how digital technologies can be harnessed to promote resilience and wellbeing in teens/ adolescents including addressing issues of identity (self-identity, gender-identity, …), body image, and sexuality.
 Within this broad remit and under the supervision of Prof. Nadia Berthouze and Dr Aneesha Singh, the PhD project could explore a number of areas such as: